mbarabash-gtchs/Senior-Project/README.md

 ##### Version 3
 Version 3 was a variant that I did not run much, as it was practically identical to version 2.
 ##### Version 4
 Version 4 was the first satisfactory variant of my layers.
-It had an excellent fit accuracy (it was able to overfit larger datasets) and was able to
+It had an excellent fit accuracy (it was able to overfit larger datasets) and reached reasonable accuracy during validation.
 ##### Version 5